hku-systems/hams/README.md

 ## Brief
 HAMS is a research project.
 HAMS means high availability for ML service graphs.

+You may would like to refer to our paper:

+HAMS: High Availability for Distributed Machine Learning Service Graphs (will appear at DSN '20)

 The project follows Apache 2.0.

 The code is still under code cleaning, document preparation.
 Current HAMS only support key functionalities that deploy a directed graph of ML services and provide fault tolerance to the service.